week07

 • The nonce must be passed in the request

-• Should be random and single use
+• Should be random and single use (per request OR per session, depending on system design)

 Can’t forge a request if you don’t know the nonce before hand… sort of…